xenomachina/kotlin-argparser/README.md

 ```

 An instance of `MyArgs` will represent the set of parsed arguments.
 Each option
-and positional argument is declared as a poperty that delegates through a
+and positional argument is declared as a property that delegates through a
 delegate factory method on an instance of `ArgParser`.

 The name of an option is inferred from the name of the property it is bound to.